FWMSH/Constellation/control_server/README.md

 #### Pings

-The control server does not search for new `component`s.
+Control Server does not search for new `component`s.
 Rather, each `component` must send a request to the known static IP of the server.
 This is called a _ping_.
 A ping should be sent every five seconds as a POST request containing a JSON object with the following properties.

 | Field   | Type | Value | Required | Meaning |